ionic-team/ionic-framework/packages/core/src/components/menu/readme.md

 string

+An id for the menu.

 #### persistent

 boolean

+If true, the menu will persist on child pages.

 #### side

+Which side of the view the menu should be placed.
+Default `"start"`.

 #### swipe-enabled

 boolean

+If true, swiping the menu is enabled.
+Default `true`.

 #### type

 string

+The display type of the menu.
+Default varies based on the mode, see the `menuType` in the [config](../../config/Config).
+Available options:
+`"overlay"`, `"reveal"`, `"push"`.

 ## Events

 #### ionClose

+Emitted when the menu is closed.

 #### ionDrag

+Emitted when the sliding position changes.
+It reports the relative position.

 #### ionOpen

+Emitted when the menu is open.

 ## Methods